Healthy Tigers Wellness Initiative

 - A blood glucose equal to or greater than 200 mg/dL.

-- BMI equal to or greater than 35 if you choose not to designate a self-management plan..
+- BMI equal to or greater than 35.

 Who is eligible for the benefit?This benefit is being offered to any employee who subscribes to the Auburn University Employee Health Plan with BlueCross BlueShield of Alabama (AU BCBS).
-To qualify for the premium discount, both the subscriber and any covered spouse, or sponsored adult dependent, must be screened if the subscriber has "Family" coverage or "Employee plus Spouse (or Sponsored Adult Dependent)" coverage under the AU BCBS plan.
+To qualify for the premium discount, both the subscriber and any covered spouse, or sponsored adult dependent, must be screened if the subscriber has "Family" coverage or "Employee plus Spouse (or Sponsored Adult Dependent)" coverage under the AU BCBS plan to receive $50 a month/$600 a year Healthy Tiger Discount.
+If your spouse, or sponsored adult dependent does not have a screening, the employee will receive $25 a month/$300 a year Healthy Tiger Discount.

 What if I am a nine month employee; how much will my discount be each pay period?Nine month employees are paid ten times per year.
-Based on the number of pay periods for nine month employees, the discount provided will be $30 per pay period for a total of $300 which is the same as for 12 month employees.
+Based on the number of pay periods for nine month employees, the discount provided will be either $60 per pay period (employee and covered spouse or sponsored adult dependent screened) for a total of $600 or $30 per pay period (for the employee screened) for a total of $300 which is the same as for 12 month employees.
 Your total discount for each calendar year will depend on your activation date for the Healthy Tigers Wellness Initiative program.

 What if an Auburn University employee does not subscribe to the Auburn University BCBS health insurance plan?
 Can he/she participate in the Healthy Tigers Wellness initiative?
 How about student workers, temporary employee services (TES) employees, and contractors?Employees who are not eligible for or elect not to subscribe to Auburn University's BCBS health insurance plan will not be eligible for the Healthy Tigers Wellness program.
 They will not be eligible for free health screenings, a waived co-pay for follow up physician care, or the $25.00 health insurance premium discount.
 However, Auburn University is committed to encouraging a health and wellness culture on campus and providing access to health and wellness resources to the Auburn University family.
 Therefore, employees in these categories can schedule a health and wellness screening at the AUPCC for a fee of $30.00 (which reflects an employee discount for the testing).
 A pharmacist will provide individualized counseling on the results.